mmehr1988/miniature-telegram/README.md

   a.
 Added a click event for the Start Quiz button.
 This click event also housed the function to:

-  i.
-Start the question loading process by calling on the setQuestion() function.
+  - Start the question loading process by calling on the setQuestion() function.

-  ii.
-Start the countdown by calling on countdown() which reduces the initial 75secs clock by 1 second.
+  - Start the countdown by calling on countdown() which reduces the initial 75secs clock by 1 second.

-  iii.
-Load highscores from local storage by calling on `init()`.
+  - Load highscores from local storage by calling on `init()`.
 The purpose of this `init()` is to load the highscores since my “Go Back” button utilizes the javascript `location.reload()`.

 - The Timer / Clock functionality is placed under a function called countdown().